auth0-samples/auth0-react-native-sample/00-Login/README.md

 ### Deep linking setup
 The methods required to handle browser deep linking are already in place.
 If you need to review them, see the [React Native QuickStart](https://auth0.com/docs/quickstart/native/react-native/00-login).

-The URL that the Browser App calls back with the authentication result is created using a combination of the following values:
+The URL that the Browser app calls to pass the authentication result back to your app is created using a combination of the following values:

 - package name / product bundle identifier; currently `com.auth0samples` on both platforms.
 - platform name
 - auth0 domain

-If you happen to change the first remember to take note of it to update the [Auth0 dashboard](https://manage.auth0.com/dashboard/) configuration later.
+If you happen to change the first remember to take note of it to [update the callback URLs](#whitelist-the-urls) later.

 #### Additional step for Android apps